jcelliott/warble/README.md

 (declarative, yes/no question, wh-question, tag question, echo question, command, etc.) and possibly other things.

+The (informal) report I wrote for this project can be found [here](http://jcelliott.github.io/warble/)

 ### Dependencies ###

 * python (2.7)